Student Handbook – IAPO

 The law allows schools to disclose records, without consent, to the following parties:

 - Other schools to which a student is transferring;

 - Appropriate parties in connection with financial aid to a student;

 - Specified officials for audit or evaluations purposes;

 - Organizations conducting certain studies for or on behalf of the school;

 - Accrediting organizations;

 - Individuals who have obtained judicial orders or lawfully issued subpoenas after notice given to families;

 - Appropriate officials in cases of health and safety emergencies; and State and local authorities, within a juvenile justice system, pursuant to specific state laws.

-Parents and or students over the age of 18 may file a complaint with the U.S. Department of Education concerning alleged failures by the School to comply with the requirements of FERPA.
+Parents/guardians and/or students over the age of 18 may file a complaint with the U.S. Department of Education concerning alleged failures by the School to comply with the requirements of FERPA.